 Unlike foster care, adoption is an opportunity for children to have a “ Home Of Placidity ”

 when they are unable to live safely with their birth parents.

 Be at least 21 years of age, financially stable

 Provide relative and non-relative references

-A Foster Parent can be single, married, divorced, or widowed
+A Foster Parent can be single, married, divorced, widowed and/or LGBTQIA